-Regular employees who have completed their probationary period shall have the option of enrolling in the Plan at any time and make contributions on regular earnings through payroll
+period shall have the option of enrolling in the Plan at any time and make contributions on regular earnings through pay roll deduction to the group RRSP.
+Participation in the Plan in voluntary.

-- deduction to the group RRSP.
-Participation in the Plan is voluntary. - 2.
-The Employer will match the contribution up to 1% per calendar year to the group RRSP plan. - 3.
-Employees may opt in or out of the plan, or increase or decrease their contribution levels, on January 1st of each year by providing at least thirty (30) days written notice to the Employer.
+- 2. The Employer will match the contribution up to 2% per calendar year to the group RRSP plan. - Employees may opt in or out of the Plan, or increase or decrease their contribution levels, on January 1st of each year by providing at least thirty (30) days written notice to the Employer.